pixel-parfait/html-boilerplate/README.md

-# html-boilerplate
+# HTML Boilerplate
-Boilerplate for static HTML projects with webpack
+Boilerplate for static HTML projects with Webpack and Bulma